Wolbolar/IPSymconLinkTap/docs/en/README.md

 ### c.
 Setup of the configurator module

-Now we switch to the instance _**Ondilo**_ (type Ondilo Configurator) in the object tree under _Configurator Instances_.
+Now we switch to the instance _**LinkTap**_ (type LinkTap Configurator) in the object tree under _Configurator Instances_.

-All devices that are registered with Ondilo under the account and supported by the Ondilo API are listed here.
+All devices that are registered with LinkTap under the account and supported by the LinkTap API are listed here.

 A single device can be created by marking the device and pressing the _Create_ button.
 The configurator then creates a device instance.